pensjonatus/flash-fiction/blog/the-coming-attractions.md

 ---
-title: 'The Coming Attractions'
+title: The Coming Attractions
 date: '2013-06-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 They stepped out of the theater.
 She said: "So did you enjoy the movie, baby?"